mmaulwurff/weapons-menu/README.txt

-Weapon Selection Menu Mod for GZDoom
+Weapon Menu Mod for GZDoom and Zandronum

 Usage: